Roomify/rooms/README.txt

 To try out Rooms in this early stage do the following:

-1. Download the FullCalendar library from http://www.drupalrooms.com/sites/default/files/fullcalendar-1.5.3.zip and place in sites/all/libraries so that you end up with sites/all/libraries/fullcalendar/fullcalendar
+1. Download the FullCalendar library from http://www.drupalrooms.com/sites/default/files/fullcalendar-1.5.4.zip and unpack in sites/all/libraries so that you end up with sites/all/libraries/fullcalendar/fullcalendar

 We use FullCalendar to display room availability and prices by date in an easily comprehensible manner.

-Please do not use the download from the FullCalendar website, as we have added an extra view to the code.
-Once it has been tested more extensively, this modification will be submitted as a merge request back into the original FullCalendar Library.
-It's not necessary to install the contributed Drupal fullcalendar module.
+Please do not use the download from the FullCalendar website, as we had to form the actual FullCalendar library to add an extra view and provide some simple enhancements that made sense for this application.

+*It's not necessary to install the contributed Drupal fullcalendar module.*

 2. Install the colorbox module - http://drupal.org/project/colorbox